kinecosystem/kin-sdk-unity/README.md

 To unregister any listener use `RemovePaymentListener`, `RemoveBalanceListener` or `RemoveAccountCreationListener` methods.

-## Account backup & restore
+## Account Backup & Restore
-The SDK comes with a built-in module that provides an easy way to backup and restore an account.
+The SDK comes with a built-in module that provides an easy way to back up and restore an account.
-The module's UI includes two flows, backup and restore.
+The module's UI includes two flows, Backup and Restore.
 The UI wraps the native SDK's import and export functionalities, on which these flows are based.
 The UI uses a password to create a QR code, which is then used to back up the account and to restore it.

 ### Backup

-To backup a kin account object, all you need to do is call the ```BackupAccount``` method of the KinAccount you wish to backup.
+To back up an account, all you need to do is call the ```BackupAccount``` method of the ```KinAccount``` you wish to back up.
-The method requires two parameters, a KinClient object, and an OnComplete callback.
+The method requires two parameters - the ```KinClient``` object and an OnComplete callback.
 ```csharp
 account.BackupAccount(_client,
                (KinException ex, BackupRestoreResult result) => {